Muslim rebel clashes spread to second southern Philippine island

 Zamboanga Mayor Isabelle Climaco-Salazar said she had opened a communication line with MNLF founder and breakaway faction leader Nur Misuari, appealing to him to free hostages, particularly women and children.

-The standoff has paralyzed Zamboanga with as many as 170 civilians believed to be trapped, if not physically held hostage.
+The standoff has paralysed Zamboanga with as many as 170 civilians believed to be trapped, if not physically held hostage.

 Schools and offices were closed for the fourth day, but some shops and banks reopened.
 Flights and ferry services were also suspended.
 Nearly 13,000 people have been displaced in five districts of the port, known as the city of flowers.